openhab/openhab-android/docs/USAGE.md

 ### UI command Item

-Similar to the [UI command Item in Main UI](https://next.openhab.org/docs/mainui/about.html#ui-command-item) you can use an Item to control the Sitemaps.
+Similar to the [UI command Item in Main UI](https://next.openhab.org/docs/mainui/about.html#ui-command-item) you can use a `String` Item to control the Sitemaps.
+Whenever the configured Item receives a command, the app reacts on this command.
+Examples:
+- Sending the command `navigate:/basicui/app?w=0003&sitemap=foo` opens a subpage of the Sitemap `foo`.
+To get this URL, open the Sitemap in Basic UI and copy the URL after the hostname.
+- Sending the command `notification:Hi there` shows a popup with this text.

-All commands except `popup:` are supported by the app.
+All commands except the `popup:` command are supported by the app.

 ## Multi server support